 Note: Students registering for this second term half-credit course will be directly involved in the layout and production of the school yearbook as part of their course work.
 Please note that students will be expected as part of the homework for this course to attend and participate at the after-school meetings of the yearbook club.
 It is hoped that students who complete this half-course in desktop publishing would choose to volunteer to be official yearbook personnel for the remainder of their schooling at St. Maurice.
 ELA: COMPREHENSIVE FOCUS 30S (1.0 credit) PREREQUISITE: English Language Arts 20F In ELA: Comprehensive Focus 30S, students will set goals and objectives related to reading, writing, listening, speaking, viewing, thinking and representing.
 Students will develop skills in evaluating language by focusing on materials and activities which demonstrate different styles in communication.
 Students will examine, interpret and respond to a wide variety of pragmatic and literary texts.
 They will examine how language choices accomplish a variety of purposes for different audiences.
-Assessments will include student generated essays, reading responses, creative writing pieces and projects.
-Note: Should space be limited for the Grade 12 course ELA: Literary Focus 40S, preference is given to students who achieved the pre-requisite from Literary Focus 30S.
+Assessments will include student generated essays, reports, journals, creative writing pieces and projects.
 ELA: LITERARY FOCUS 30S (1.0 credit) PREREQUISITE: English Language Arts 20F In ELA: Literary Focus 30S, students will explore a variety of texts by various writers from different genres and periods.
 They will experiment with language and forms of expression and examine how language choices affect content and intent.
 Students will respond personally and critically to texts and develop their language skills to express, inform and persuade.
 The approach in this course is intensive and academic.
-Assessments will include student generated essays, journals, poems, reading responses, and projects.
+Assessments will include student generated essays, short stories, journals, poems, portfolios and projects.
 Note: Should space be limited for the Grade 12 course ELA: Literary Focus 40S, preference is given to students who achieved the pre-requisite from Literary Focus 30S.
+Note: Students considering English Literature and Composition 42S AP® (Advanced Placement®) as a course for their Grade 12 year are strongly encouraged to take ELA: Literary Focus 30S.
+Students seeking to register in English Literature and Composition 42S AP® must achieve a minimum final mark of 80% in ELA: Literary Focus 30S.
 ESSENTIAL MATHEMATICS 30S (1.0 credit) PREREQUISITE: Credit in a Grade 10 Mathematics course.